Sanjay-KL/Music-store-analysis/README.md

 Queries and Output can be found in "Music store analysis queries output.docx" file.

-Some of the Key findings in this Projects are as below:
+Able to provide insights to Stakeholders, so that they can strategize accordingly.
+Some of Key findings were mentioned below:

 1) Most famous genre is "Rock".
 2) USA is the country  and Prague is the city where music sold more